 In his Progress towards spiritual growth, Mr. Bunion also encounters animals.
 In the brilliant strip below, Bunion learns that not even a dog is free from suffering.

 In this next episode, the DULL CARE valise is X-rayed, with predictable but still funny results -- offering a comment on the inability of technological progress to help with spiritual advancement.
 Note how Bunion's comments morph from excited sincerity to barely veiled disgust.
 McCay's lettering is surprisingly poor and hard to read for such a precise artist, suggesting his dialogue is an after-thought.
-I've discovered that it's worth taking the time to carefully read his dialogue, as it's quite good.
+If one takes the time to carefully read Winsor McCay's poorly lettered dialogue, one will discover it is quite good.

 Another favorite episode of mine in this screwball series is the one where Mr. Bunion visits his family home, and we learn about his ancestors, each one of which had their own burden to carry...